 ABSTRACT.
 Numerical differentiation is a typical ill-posed problem which can be treated by the Tikhonov regularization.
-In this paper, we prove that the $L^2$ -norms of the second order derivatives of the regularized solutions blow up in any small interval I where the exact solution is not in $H^2(I)$ .
+In this paper, we prove that the L^2 -norms of the second order derivatives of the regularized solutions blow up in any small interval I where the exact solution is not in $H^2(I)$.
+One application in the image edge detection is presented.